-(3) Finally, we mention that in each of the sums \mathcal{I} and S_k , the summands consist of a product of functions that depend only on ν and on functions that depend only on z.
+- (3) We also mention that in each of the sums \mathcal{I} and S_k , the summands consist of a product of functions that depend only on ν and on functions that depend only on z.
 This facilitates one- ν many-z or one-z many- ν computations by allowing us to precompute either the coefficients $a_n(k,\nu)$ or the exponential moments $\beta_n(z)$.
-Note also that all of these coefficients are either bounded or are converging to zero-as opposed to the analogous functions found in the ascending series, where the dependence on z diverges to ∞ , or those in the asymptotic series, where the dependence on ν diverges to ∞ .
+Note also that all of these coefficients are either bounded or are converging to zero-as opposed to the analogous functions found in the ascending series, where the dependence on z diverges to ∞ , or those in the asymptotic series, where the dependence on ν diverges to ∞ . - (4) Finally, we note that the integrals $B_k(p)$ and $I_n(\Theta, z, \nu)$ in our series (the terms that cannot be evaluated in closed form) are expressible in terms of the incomplete gamma function $\gamma(a, z)$ and its complement $\Gamma(a, z) := \Gamma(a) \gamma(a, z)$.
+Since the incomplete gamma functions have elegant continued-fraction representations, our results translate to a continued-fraction computation scheme for the Bessel functions.

-5. Experimental Results
+5. Numerical Results

 To give a more realistic idea of the effectiveness of our theorems, we implemented Corollary 4.2 in Maple to compare it with the known ascending and asymptotic series.
-We remark that in addition to providing the numerical data given in Table 1, implementation of our theorems have helped us troubleshoot the theorems themselves.
+We remark that in addition to providing the numerical data given in Tables 1 and 2, implementation of our theorems have helped us troubleshoot the theorems themselves.
 Not only have we corrected minor sign errors and typos, the computations also alerted us to more fundamental issues such as the fact that recurrence (2.17) needs to be restarted at the index $n = -\nu$ if ν is a negative integer.

-Table 1 shows the absolute difference between the true value of $J{\nu}(z)$ and each of the values of (1.2), (1.3), and (4.14) when truncated at M terms.
+Table 1 shows the absolute difference between the true value of $J{\nu}(z)$ and each of the values of (1.2) and (1.3) when truncated at M terms, as well as the absolute error $|E_J(M, z, \nu)|$ given by (4.14).
 In the case of (1.3), "truncated at M terms" means that both infinite sums are truncated at M terms.
-The data show that the exp-arc series converges like 2^{-M} as expected, giving one good digit approximately every three terms.
-Although it seems that the exp-arc series does not perform as well as either the ascending series (1.2) or the asymptotic series (1.3) in their respective domains of usefulness, one should note the following.
+The data show that the exp-arc series converges like 2^{-M} as expected,